Paid Memberships Pro vs MemberPress

 If you want a flow that's outside of the standard Classroom Editor setup, you'll need to toggle that feature off and custom code your flow.

 This is a nice feature if you want all your courses to look and feel the same way as everyone else who's using this feature.

 It gets sticky if you want to change that though.
 You'll find yourself hiring a developer to write custom code for your flow.
 If it breaks, you're left with that sticky mess on your hands.
 You're potentially spending lots of time, money, and headaches trying to fix something that shouldn't be that complicated in the first place.

 With AccessAlly, you don't have to use an add-on to create courses.
-The course wizard handles all of your course and membership site-building with a simple, clean interface.
+The Offerings Wizard handles all of your course and membership site-building with a simple, clean interface.

 You can choose to keep the setup super simple or get jiggy with it.
 It's totally up to you.

 "I found AccessAlly in September after struggling with MemberPress + LearnDash for 3 months.

 I didn't know anything about AccessAlly or how to use it.